Moving forward with observability

 As a leader, particularly as an early stage founder, your role is to empower people to do their jobs to the best of their ability.
 One of the places this is most extreme is in understanding the ebb and flow of your production environments.

 As a founder, you’ve seen literally everything that has happened since day one.
 You’ve put in place mitigations for countless edge cases and exotic failures.
 Your system is observable through whatever tools you had to hand.
 Some out-the-box like logs, perhaps a smattering of cobbled together metrics because 3 years ago tools like Datadog existed but would have doubled your cost of sale and put you out of business in six months.

 Your system is observable, but only to you.
 To anyone else it’s like the stream of random green symbols in The Matrix.
 They can’t see the girl in the red dress.
 It isn’t that they aren’t capable, but you can’t afford to sit with them for months showing them how to read the tea leaves.
-We can’t yet learn new skills via upload (though I believe Elon Musk is working on that).
+We can’t yet learn new skills via upload.

 Risk to future growth